The Way of Love: Cher version

 Produced by Snuff Garrett and released on January 22, 1972 as the second single from Gypsys, Tramps & Thieves, perhaps the most well-known version of "The Way of Love" was recorded by Cher.
 Her version spent three weeks within the top ten of the Billboard Hot 100, reaching a peak of number 7 and ultimately selling almost one million copies.
 Billboard ranked it as the No. 62 song for 1972.
+The magazine also described the song as "an emotion-packed ballad loaded with Top 40 and MOR potency", noting that Cher follows her number-one hit with "a change of pace".

 Allmusic wrote a favorable retrospective review: "some great moments, among them a career highlight in the two-and-a-half-minute opening track, "The Way of Love."
 The Stillman/Dieval tune was originally a British hit for Kathy Kirby, and both Cher and Kirby drove the song right by the censors.
 The song is either about a woman expressing her love for another woman, or a woman saying au revoir to a gay male she loved—in either case this is not a mother to daughter heart-to-heart: "What will you do/When he sets you free/Just the way that you/Said good-bye to me." and also added this to the end of review "her solo material could soar to heights not possible in a partnership -- "The Way of Love" being one example."
 Rhapsody highlighted the song and called it "sexually ambiguous."